mindspore-ai/docs/docs/mindformers/docs/source_en/perf_optimize/perf_optimize.md

 * Data parallelism

-  Multiple pieces of data are trained at the same time and communicated only once at the gradient update for optimal performance without memory reduction;
+  Multiple pieces of data are trained at the same time and communicated only once at the gradient update for optimal performance without memory reduction.

 * Model Parallelism

-  Slicing the whole model into different Devices, the network computes the respective parts in parallel and communicates at locations such as LayerNorm, which saves the most memory but has a large amount of communication;
+  Slicing the whole model into different Devices, the network computes the respective parts in parallel and communicates at locations such as LayerNorm, which saves the most memory but has a large amount of communication.

 * Pipeline Parallelism

-  Slices different stages of the model into different Devices, the network computes the respective stages serially and communicates when switching stages, saves some memory by recomputing, less communication, but there will be computational idleness (bubble);
+  Slices different stages of the model into different Devices, the network computes the respective stages serially and communicates when switching stages, saves some memory by recomputing, less communication, but there will be computational idleness (bubble).

 * Optimizer parallelism

-  Slicing the optimizer weights, model weights by DP (DP can exactly divide the 0th dimension of the weights shape) and communicating when the gradient is updated, which can save memory significantly and the communication is small;
+  Slicing the optimizer weights, model weights by DP (DP can exactly divide the 0th dimension of the weights shape) and communicating when the gradient is updated, which can save memory significantly and the communication is small.

 * Sequence parallelism

-  Short sequence parallelism slices the sequence by MP at LayerNorm, unchanged communication, reducing memory and some computation of Norm;
+  Short sequence parallelism slices the sequence by MP at LayerNorm, unchanged communication, reducing memory and some computation of Norm.

 * Multi-copy parallelism

-  In model parallelism, MatMul and other operators are sliced into multiple copies, and the computational communication between different copies is interleaved to achieve communication masking;
+  In model parallelism, MatMul and other operators are sliced into multiple copies, and the computational communication between different copies is interleaved to achieve communication masking.

 #### Suggestions